In Trance We Trust

 In Trance We Trust (ITWT) is a Dutch record label owned by Tijs Verwest and Arny Bink.
 It is a sublabel of Black Hole Recordings, established in 1998 and best known for its clubbier and a little harder side of trance music, and for its compilation of the same name.

+The 4th volume in the ITWT compilation album series, mixed by Johan Gielen, spent 5 weeks in the Norwegian charts peaking at #9.